svndco/deckpilot/README.md

 5. Take name is automatically sent to the recorder and via OSC

 ### OSC Configuration
-1. Click the AE logo in the top-right corner
+1. Click the Settings button in the top-right corner
 2. Configure settings:
    - **Enable OSC**: Toggle OSC functionality
    - **OSC Host**: Companion IP address (default: 127.0.0.1)